mrcavalcanti/mosaicoo/docs/sources/developers/http_api/dashboard_permissions.md

 - 2 = Edit
 - 4 = Admin

-> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+> If you are running Mosaicoo Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.

 ## Get permissions for a dashboard